Words are public tokens for private experiences.

 Moral ideas exert vital influence over aesthetic judgments.
 Our sense of practical benefit not only determines the moral value of beauty, but sometimes even its existence as an aesthetic good.
 Forms in themselves pleasing may become disagreeable when the practical interests then uppermost in the mind cannot, without violence, yield a place to them.
 Thus, too much eloquence in a diplomatic document, or in a familiar letter, or in a prayer, is an offence not only against practical sense, but also against taste.
 The occasion has tuned us to a certain key of sentiment, and deprived us of the power to respond to other stimuli.
 They are offensive, not in themselves, – for nothing is intrinsically ugly, – but by virtue of our present demand for something different.
 A prison as gay as a bazaar, a church as dumb as a prison, offend by their failure to support by their aesthetic quality the moral emotion with, which we approach them.
 The arts must study their occasions; they must stand modestly aside until they can slip in fitly into the interstices of life.
 This is the consequence of the superficial stratum on which they flourish; their roots, as we have seen, are not deep in the world, and they appear only as unstable, superadded activities, employments of our freedom, after the work of life is done and the terror of it is allayed.
 Arts, therefore, fit their forms, like parasites, to the stouter growths to which they cling.

 But this subserviency and enforced humility of beauty is not without its virtue and reward.
 If the aesthetic habit lie under the necessity of respecting and observing our passions, it possesses the privilege of soothing our griefs.
 There is no situation so terrible that it may not be relieved by the momentary pause of the mind to contemplate it aesthetically.
 Grief itself becomes in this way not wholly pain; a sweetness is added to it by our reflection.
 The saddest scenes may lose their bitterness in their beauty.
 The aesthetic world is limited in its scope; it must submit to the control of the organizing reason, and not trespass upon more useful and holy ground.
-The garden must not encroach upon the cornfields; but the eye of the gardener may transform the cornfields themselves by dint of loving observation into a garden of a soberer kind that we have yet to imagine.
+The garden must not encroach upon the cornfields; but the eye of the gardener may transform the cornfields themselves by dint of loving observation into a garden of a soberer kind.
 In that ideal our faculties will find their freest employment and their most congenial world.

+Yet, when the moments by which we learn from suffering become occluded, we are estranged to stumble blindly through the same sorrows again and again.
+Such occlusion afflicts the reflective faculties when memory runs contingent, leaving us unable to learn from what one can no longer reliably recall.
 In endowing us with memory, nature has revealed to us a truth utterly unimaginable to the unreflective creation, the truth of mortality.
 Every moment celebrates obsequies over the virtues of its predecessor; and the possession of memory, by which we somehow survive in representation, is the most unmistakable proof that we are perishing in reality.
 As it is memory that enables us to feel that we are dying and to know that everything actual is in flux, so it is memory that opens to us an ideal immortality.
 It is an immortality in representation, a representation which envisages things in their truth as they have in their own day possessed themselves in reality.
 It is no subterfuge or superstitious effrontery, called to disguise or throw off the lessons of experience; on the contrary, it is experience itself, reflection itself, and knowledge of mortality.
 Memory does not reprieve or postpone the changes which it registers, nor does it itself possess a permanent duration; it is, if possible, less stable and more mobile than primary sensation.
 It is, in point of existence, only an internal and complex kind of sensibility.
 But in intent and by its significance it plunges to the depths of time; it looks still on the departed and bears witness to the truth that, though absent from this part of experience, and incapable of returning to life, they nevertheless existed once in their own right, were as living and actual as experience is today, and still help to make up, in company with all past, present, and future mortals, the filling and value of the world.

 As the pathos and heroism of life consists in accepting as an opportunity the fate that makes our own death, partial or total, serviceable to others, so the glory of life consists in accepting the knowledge of natural death as an opportunity to live in the spirit.
 The sacrifice, the self-surrender, remains real; for, though the compensation is real, too, and at moments, perhaps, apparently overwhelming, it is always incomplete and leaves beneath an incurable sorrow.
 Yet life can never contradict its basis or reach satisfactions essentially excluded by its own conditions.
 Progress lies in moving forward from the given situation, and satisfying as well as may be the interests that exist.
 And if some initial demand has proved hopeless, there is the greater reason for cultivating other sources of satisfaction, possibly more abundant and lasting.
 Now, reflection is a vital function; memory and imagination have to the full the rhythm and force of life.
 But these faculties, in envisaging the past or the ideal, envisage the eternal, and the man in whose mind they predominate is to that extent detached in his affections from the world of flux, from himself, and from his personal destiny.